It is so exciting to plan a trip to Italy! Are you ready to plan your one week Italy itinerary?

 Day 2 – Day trip – Verona and get to Milan by sunset

 - Romeo and Juliet put Verona on the map.
 Take a day trip and explore!
-Check out this post by Yoga Wine Travel for a day in Verona.
+A day in Verona is plenty of time to see some of the most impressive sites.

 Day 3 – Milan

 - Book the “Last Supper” at least 4 months in advanced.
-Check out this post from Gastrotravelogue on a Day in Milan, and An American in Rome specifically for the Last Super.
+A Day in Milan, is a great choice and if you are lucky enough to book the Last Supper even better!

 Day 4 – The Dolomites or Lake Como